 We don’t really like going to the doctor.
 Taking Kodiak is mentally and emotionally a challenge as well as a physical challenge.
-The reason is we have learned with Kodiak never to worry, never to expect certain things because it always ends up different than expected.
+The reason is we have learned with Kodiak never to worry, never to expect certain things because it always ends up different from expected.
 Sometimes way worse and sometimes good news.
-So we try to go expecting the worse and being totally open minded.
+So we try to go expecting the worse and being totally open-minded.
 The good just ends up being a welcome surprise and relief.
 It’s exhausting.

 We left super early to see the spine doctor.
 It was snowing and Colt woke us all up around 2:30 am as he got really sick.
 I will spare you the details.
 He still was not good when we had to leave so Symone and I took Kodi and realized we were running behind.
 We wanted to get coffee but it was not an option because the roads were wet and slick with freezing rain.
 We made it to the appointment on time.
 We did height and weight check… 49 1/2 pounds but grew 1 1/2 inches from November.
 If I remember correctly he was 50 inches last November.
 So I was right he’s growing and that’s why he is so skinny again.
 I fully expected to hear from Dr. B that he would need a brace.